peterduronelly/setting-up-your-data-science-environment/README.md

 ## 3. Get Windows Terminal

-`Windows Terminal` is a [command line interface](https://en.wikipedia.org/wiki/Command-line_interface) (`CLI`) application from Microsoft.
+`Windows Terminal` is a [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface) (`CLI`) application from Microsoft.
 Compared to Graphical User Interfaces (GUIs) these 'black windows' offer wider options to the experienced user to interact with applications, services, and system resources.
 CLIs may look overwhelming at the beginning but a little practice makes these interfaces more familiar.
 In many cases, running a command is much faster than opening a graphical user interface (GUI), then finding and clicking the appropriate drop-down menu to carry out a task.
 Commands that you can run on these interfaces usually offer a wider range of customization options than GUIs.

 Windows Terminal is a modern host application for many programs that act as command-line interpreters.
 These programs are called `shells`.
 The primary component windows are Command Prompt and PowerShell but, as we will see it below, other command-line applications can easily be integrated to Windows Terminal.
 The easiest way to get it is from Microsoft Store; you can also go to https://learn.microsoft.com/en-us/windows/terminal/install for the package and the installation instructions.